Teaching the command “Quiet!”

 When your dog is barking, growl a stern and guttural “Bah!”*

-Then, the instant he or she IS quiet, say quiet and praise heavily.
-You could also reward with something high value - such as dried liver or some crumbs of cheese, both being stronger smelling, so usually more attractive to dogs.
+Then, the instant they ARE quiet, say quiet and praise heavily.
+You could also reward with something high value - such as dried liver pieces or some crumbs of cheese, both being stronger smelling, so usually more attractive to dogs.